+The Group adopted IFRIC 23 Uncertainty over Income Tax Treatments and Annual Improvements to IFRSs 2015-2017 Cycle in 2019, however, there was no impact to the financials as a result of this.
 The Condensed Financial Statements reflect the Group's adoption of IFRS 16 Leases.
 On adoption of IFRS 16, the Group recognized lease liabilities in relation to all leases, including those which had previously been classified as 'operating leases' under the principles of IAS 17 Leases.
 Assets and liabilities arising from a lease are initially measured at the net present value of lease payments which are discounted using the group's incremental borrowing rate.
 Leases executed prior to adoption were discounted at the January 1, 2019 incremental borrowing rate.
 The Group applied the modified retrospective approach, which requires recognition of the cumulative effect of initially applying IFRS 16, as of January 1, 2019, to retained earnings.